 The people of Limerick were itching to embrace the first bit of genuine positivity to come to town, and so it happened that in 2014 Limerick was named as Ireland’s first National City of Culture.
 The aim of this initiative was to deliver a programme of cultural events and engagement in a city for one year.

 Of course the city’s galleries and cultural spaces were busy and well catered for but more importantly the City of Culture initiative brought art to the wider public.

-The Argentinian theatre Feurza Bruta brought its crowd participation performances to a building that was left vacant by Dell years earlier.
+The Argentinian theatre Fuerza Bruta brought its crowd participation performances to a building that was left vacant by Dell years earlier.

 A small group of locals set up Drawout Urban Exhibition that invited internationally recognised street artists to Limerick to transform our city walls and public spaces.

 However the undisputed highlight came in the form of a 25 foot tall puppet from the French collective Royal Deluxe.
 On a spectacular and sunny weekend in September this giant Granny marched through our city’s main streets. flanked on all sides by her enthusiastic team of puppeteers, to cheers, tears and rapturous applause from a giddy audience.

 She urinated on our streets, took a nap in our parks and her booming voice echoed through the city speaking her own unique language.

 The beauty of the granny was how accessible she was.
 She captured the imaginations of all ages and cultures because she was familiar.
 She struck the perfect balance of relatability and oddness to create a really unique and magical moment.

 In my opinion, this moment was the beginning of Limerick’s optimistic renaissance.